google/google-authenticator/libpam/README.md

 configuration files not owned by that user, for example owned by the users themselves.

+### allowed_perm=0nnn

+DANGEROUS OPTION!

+By default, the PAM module requires the secrets file to be readable only by the owner of the file (mode 0600 by default).
+In situations where the module is used in a non-default configuration, an administrator may need more leanient file permissions, or a specific setting for their use case.

 ### debug

 Enable more verbose log messages in syslog.